-Cultural controls for bagworms include planting less suseptible plant species if bagworms are common.
+Cultural controls for bagworms include planting less susceptible plant species if bagworms are common.
 Bags can be mechanically removed by pruning infested branches or hand picking bags.
 Remember each bag could contain 1,000 eggs so picking them off in fall and winter could make a big difference in spring.

 Bagworms are parasitized by several kinds of parasitic wasps.
 In many cases natural parasitism and predation may keep populations below noticeable damage levels.
 Because females do not fly, infestations can be concentrated and localized in a landscape.
 For example only four or five trees in a hedge row of 50 plants may be infested.
 Scouting can verify this.